EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

         **National Safe Haven users**: If using a 'desktop' back-end, then you must select the 'desktop' you have been granted access to.

-* **Container name**: Name to be given to the container when it is run.
-Your job will fail if there is already a running container with that name.
-If omitted, then the default is `epcc-ces-rstudio-SESSION_ID`, where `SESSION_ID` is a unique session identifier for the app's job.
 * **RStudio Server password**: RStudio Server running in the container needs to be password-protected.
 Specify the password to use.
 * **Cores**: Number of cores/CPUs requested for this job.
 Your selected back-end must have at least that number of cores/CPUs request.
 * **Memory in GiB**: Memory requested for this job.
 Your selected back-end must have at least that amount of memory available.